netlify/staticgen/source/projects/scalatic.md

 ### Philosophy

-Scalatic has been created with simplicity in mind: all you need to do is get the [executable .JAR](https://github.com/padurean/scalatic/releases) and run it using `java -jar scalatic-X.X.X.jar`.
+Scalatic has been created with simplicity in mind: all you need to do is get the [executable .JAR](https://github.com/padurean/scalatic/releases) and run it using `java -jar scalatic-X.X.X.jar /path/to/your/blog`.
 The only parameter required is the path to your blog source files.
 Scalatic gets out of your way and allows you to concentrate on what truly matters: your content.